Manhattan sweeps Junction City in softball - NewsBreak

 Manhattan sweeps Junction City in softball

 Manhattan defeated Junction City 10-6 and 11-0 on Senior Night for the Lady Jays at Cleary Field.
-Junction City coach Aaron Craig addressed...jcpost.com
+Junction City coach Aaron Craig addressed...littleapplepost.com

 Manhattan defeated Junction City 10-6 and 11-0 on Senior Night for the Lady Jays at Cleary Field.
-Junction City coach Aaron Craig addressed...jcpost.com
+Junction City coach Aaron Craig addressed...littleapplepost.com

 Comments / 0